thomasvg67/dataScience/README.md

 ```

 ### 6. Create a 2 Dimensional array with 4 rows and 4 columns.
 a.
-Display all elements excluding the first row
+Display all elements excluding the first row <br>
 b.
-Display all elements excluding the last column
+Display all elements excluding the last column <br>
 c.
-Display the elements of 1 st and 2 nd column in 2 nd and 3 rd row
+Display the elements of 1 st and 2 nd column in 2 nd and 3 rd row <br>
 d.
-Display the elements of 2 nd and 3 rd column
+Display the elements of 2 nd and 3 rd column <br>
 e.
-Display 2 nd and 3 rd element of 1 st row
+Display 2 nd and 3 rd element of 1 st row <br>
 f.
-Display the elements from indices 4 to 10 in descending order(use –values)
+Display the elements from indices 4 to 10 in descending order(use –values) <br>

 ```python